CiscoPSIRT/openVulnAPI/openVulnQuery/README.md

         >> python main.py --cvrf --latest 10
         >> python main.py --oval --latest 10

+        Note: the latest option is limited to 100 maximum queries

 --severity
         Search by severity (low, medium, high, critical)
         Note: Oval does not have a low severity